 With gorgeous rainforests, alpine highlands, and beautiful lakeshores, the Olympic Peninsula provides the perfect opportunity for a spectacular weekend vacation from Seattle.
-It’s famous for hiking, camping, and of course, for a legendary Olympic Peninsula road trip.
+It’s famous for hiking, camping, and of course, going on a legendary Olympic Peninsula road trip.

-I’ve visited the Olympic Peninsula about a dozen times over the years, and I always find myself craving more after each trip.
-That’s why I recommend having a multi-day Olympic Peninsula itinerary so you can see the different parts of it, as a trip is here one of the best things to do in the Pacific Northwest.
+I’ve visited the Olympic Peninsula about a dozen times over the years, and I always find myself craving more after each trip at this national park in Washington.
+That’s why I recommend having a multi-day Olympic Peninsula itinerary so you can see the different parts of it, as a journey is here one of the best things to do in the Pacific Northwest.

-This guide gives you tips on how to prepare for your Olympic Peninsula loop drive, where to stop, and where to stay.
+This guide gives you tips on preparing for your Olympic Peninsula loop drive, where to stop, and where to stay.
 Many people decide to stay here for a few days on their Pacific Northwest road trip.
 Feel free to adjust it as you need or pick and choose activities to accommodate your time frame.

-This article has been updated and the facts in it are current as of May 2021.
+This article has been updated, and its facts are current as of March 2022.

 Tips for Planning an Olympic Peninsula Road Trip